-I am a Reader of Physical Education and Sport Pedagogy within the Faculty of Education.
+I am a Reader of Physical Education and Sport Pedagogy within the Faculty of Science, Engineering and Social Sciences, in the School of Psychology and Life Sciences

 I truly believe that Physical Education can change a child’s life and I would like to ensure that it stays a key and vital part of every child’s education.
 I have been lecturing and researching at CCCU since 2006 on our initial teacher education programmes of Early Years and Primary Education.
 I specialize in Physical Development, Early Years and Physical Education.
 I supervise colleagues and practitioners who are researching Physical Education and Physical Activity at Masters and Doctorate level.

 Most recently I published a book on Mastering Primary Physical Education, with colleagues from my team - https://goo.gl/r5rx6Y